NoroffFEU/development-platforms/src/content/docs/frameworks/React/strapi-react-case-study.md

+## Summary and Next steps
 With our backend up and running, we can fetch data via Strapi's REST API endpoints and test them using Postman.
 Now, we'll pivot to building the frontend of our fictitious e-commerce app.

 Here's a quick rundown of our next steps:

     Create a Repository on GitHub: We'll start by setting up a GitHub repository for our project.

     Set Up Development Servers: We'll use react-scripts start for our frontend and a separate server for our Strapi backend.
-This setup facilitates hot reloading and streamlines frontend development.

-    Configure Proxying or CORS Settings: To enable seamless communication between the frontend and backend during development, we'll configure proxying or CORS settings.
+## Frontend integration with React